SymfonyCasts/api-platform3/sfcasts/ignored-attributes.md

 Oh, and another way to control whether a field is readable or writable is the `security` attribute.
-For example, if `$flameThrowingDistance` were only readable or writable if you had a certain *role*, you could use the `security` attribute to check for that role.
+For example, if `$flameThrowingDistance` were only readable or writable if you had a certain *role*, you could use the `security` attribute to check for that.
 We'll see this a bit later.

 ## Different Input/Output Classes?